Do I Qualify?

 South Carolina

-South Carolina only allows for low THC high CBD products for eligible patients that suffer from various forms of epilepsy.
-At this time medical marijuana is still illegal
+South Carolina is not an MMJ state, and it only allows for low THC or high CBD products for eligible patients who suffer from various forms of epilepsy.
+At this time, medical marijuana is still illegal.

 Tennessee

-Tennessee laws only allow low THC high CBD oil for patients that suffer from one or more qualifying conditions.
-This really only allows for protection from the law and doesn’t offer avenues for patients to purchase these products.
+Tennessee laws only allow low THC and high CBD oil for patients who suffer from one or more qualifying conditions.
+This really only provides for protection from the law and doesn’t offer avenues for patients to purchase these products.

 • Arkansas